rpm-software-management/dnf5/doc/commands/group.8.rst

     | Used with ``install`` command.

 ``--no-packages``
-    | Operate exclusively on the groups without manipulating any packages.
+    | Operate exclusively on the environments and groups without manipulating any packages.
     | Used with ``install`` and ``remove`` commands.

 ``--allowerasing``